Cerebras/tensorflow/tfcompile_study/README.md

 **To replicate the experiments:**
   1. **TensorFlow Version:**
-     * Based off of the TensorFlow r1.14 branch
+     * Based off of the TensorFlow r1.14 branch.
-     * Branch used can be found [here](https://github.com/Cerebras/tensorflow/tree/vishal/tf14_tfcompile/)
+     * Branch used can be found [here](https://github.com/Cerebras/tensorflow/tree/vishal/tf14_tfcompile/).
      * This tf branch was built using the default settings in `./configure`.
      * The only change we made to the code base is in `tensorflow/compiler/aot/codegen.cc#L774` to support `/` in node names.
        * Originally, it supports names that follow the C++11 Standard naming convention, so this change is to handle variable_scope.